palmetto/dimensional_dbt/README.md

 **UNTIL NOW**.

-[dimensional-dbt](https://github.com/palmetto/dimensional-dbt) gives you the best of both worlds; use [DBT Snapshots](https://docs.getdbt.com/docs/building-a-dbt-project/snapshots) to make your source data immutable, then use `dimensional-dbt` to create true [slowly changing dimensions](https://www.kimballgroup.com/2008/08/slowly-changing-dimensions/) from those snapshots.
+[dimensional_dbt](https://github.com/palmetto/dimensional_dbt) gives you the best of both worlds; use [DBT Snapshots](https://docs.getdbt.com/docs/building-a-dbt-project/snapshots) to make your source data immutable, then use `dimensional_dbt` to create true [slowly changing dimensions](https://www.kimballgroup.com/2008/08/slowly-changing-dimensions/) from those snapshots.

-### What dimensional-dbt gives you
+### What dimensional_dbt gives you

 * Combine multiple snapshots into a single slowly changing dimension
 * De-duplicate snapshots below the precision threshold (default is hourly) ~ _TODO_: this is not adjustable right now, need to fix that.